-- When PRBS test pattern or Mixed test pattern is selected - · When capturing has started
+- When the test pattern is PRBS or Mixed - When capturing has started

 [4] Specify whether to enable the Bit Window function.
 The Bit Window function enables/disables measurement for every 32 bits of the test pattern.
 Refer to 5.3.7 "Editing test pattern in Pattern Editor dialog box" for details.